getzola/zola/docs/content/documentation/templates/overview.md

 {% set url = get_url(path="@/blog/_index.md") %}
 ```

-It accepts an optionnal parameter `lang` in order to compute a *language-aware URL* in multilingual websites.
+It accepts an optional parameter `lang` in order to compute a *language-aware URL* in multilingual websites.
 Assuming `config.base_url` is `"http://example.com"`, the following snippet will:

 - return `"http://example.com/blog/"` if `config.default_language` is `"en"`
 - return `"http://example.com/en/blog/"` if `config.default_language` is **not** `"en"` and `"en"` appears in `config.languages`